AdobeDocs/experience-manager-65.en/help/managing/best-practices.md

 ### Planning {#planning}

 Planning your project consolidates the preparation.
-Here you need to start converting the goals and expectations into a well-defined roadmap consisting of concrete tasks, bound by clear communication, with stringent reviews to measure progress.
+Here you should start converting the goals and expectations into a well-defined roadmap consisting of concrete tasks, bound by clear communication, with stringent reviews to measure progress.

 #### Milestones {#milestones-1}